 Kid-friendly Breakfast Idea #2: Waffles, Peanut Butter and Berries

 These oatmeal waffles are always a hit and a great alternative to store bought waffles since you can control exactly what’s going into them.
-It’s the perfect recipe to prepare in a large batch and store in the freezer.
+It’s the perfect make-ahead breakfast to prepare in big batches and store in the freezer.
 Simply pop in the toaster to reheat and get them all nice and crispy again.

 Top with a drizzle of peanut butter or maple syrup and some fresh fruit like berries!

 Rather than buying the packets of apple pie oatmeal which tends to be higher in added sugar, why not make your own?

 To prepare this delicious breakfast option, mix 1/2 cup quick or rolled oats with 1 cup of water or milk and 1/4 teaspoon cinnamon.
 Cook in microwave for 2-3 minutes (you can also cook on stove).
 Grate one small apple and mix it in with the oatmeal.
 Top with desired toppings such as hemp hearts, milk, drizzle of maple syrup or nut butter.

 These sushi roll ups are such a fun option and they’re great for kids (and adults) of all ages!